fmiguelgarcia/QECommon/README.md

 ## License

 This license follows the dual-license pattern that Qt is currently using.
-A [LGPL 3.0 license](https://www.gnu.org/licenses/lgpl-3.0-standalone.html) for projects that do not need commercial support, and another one, **Commercial license** in other case.
+A [LGPL 3.0 license](https://www.gnu.org/licenses/lgpl-3.0-standalone.html) for projects that do not need commercial support, and another one, **Commercial license** for rest of cases.

 You can find a brief comparison between both licenses in the below table: